siznax/trudell/action.md

 _Thunderbird Woman triptych (2017) by Isaac Murdoch_

+Sign the petition to <a href="https://actionnetwork.org/petitions/tell-biden-stop-line-3?source=direct_link&">Stop LINE 3</a>

 1. [Abolish Columbus Day](#abolish-columbus-day)
 1. [Clean Up Navajo Land and Water Contaminated by Uranium Mining](#clean-up-navajo-land-and-water-contaminated-by-uranium)
 1. [Make A Promise To Protect](#make-a-promise-to-protect)